RayChen0623/Tips-for-MBA-analysis/README.md

 ## 2 Example

 Market Basket Analysis often be used for analyzing cross-selling opportunity in business.
-This dashboard not only present high-level view performance on Amazon e-commerce platform, but also discovery the the cross-selling opportunity between products.
+This dashboard not only present high-level view performance on Amazon e-commerce platform, but also discover the the cross-selling opportunity between products.

 Url: https://lnkd.in/gUz2v5t